 Thom: Law, as it is written, is black and white.
 Exceeding the posted speed limit is an example.
 Operating a vehicle 1 MPH over the speed limit is speeding and I could issue a citation for that.
 But does writing that violation have an effect on traffic safety, or just error trapping the motoring public.
 Officers have discretion and a lot of it in how they enforce the law.
 I could write a speeding citation for 1 MPH over the limit, justifying it say “I’m just following the law”.
 The reality of it is that action would be view by the public as an over-reach.
 Would not be appreciated by your local prosecutor or judge when those citations end up in court and if written in sufficient numbers that act of the traffic stop itself actually makes the roadway more dangerous.

 A more complex example would be summoning law enforcement to remove a person from an airplane that did not do anything of a criminal nature.
-A passenger who paid for ticket, followed all proper security protocols, possessed a valid boarding pass, was legally boarded at the terminal gate and allowed to enter the plane.
+A passenger who paid for the ticket followed all proper security protocols, possessed a valid boarding pass, was legally boarded at the terminal gate and allowed to enter the plane.

 While an officer may attempt to negotiate with the person, the officer also has to consider what their legal justification is to remove the passenger from the airplane.
 The passenger did not break any laws.
 This is in many ways similar to a neighbor dispute an officer may respond to.
 Often there is nothing more an officer can do other than attempt to resolve the issue between the parties involved.